anestan/anestan.github.com/README.md

 # A blog

-This is where anestan writes her stuff and messes around every once in a while.
+This is where anestan writes and messes around every once in a while.

 ## License